 Management has kept the business afloat despite difficult conditions.
 As such, though understandable, the maximum pessimism appears unwarranted, especially in light of the conservative accounting – maintenance costs are fully expensed instead of capitalized – and the reasonably safe balance sheet.

 Small profits have been realized on aircraft sales, interest coverage remains decent, and there are no major and/or non-revocable financial obligations.
-No doubt the company has seen better days, but things could be much worse.
+No doubt the company has seen better days, but things could be worse.

 A persistently low WTI price, client concentration – Anadarko weighs one third of revenue – and compromised asset liquidity in the second-hand market described by some as oversupplied stand out as chief investment risks.